 The Australian Air League’s Queensland Group is seeking to recruit additional adult volunteers to assist with the supervision and development of their youth membership program.

 What Is The Australian Air League?

-The Australian Air League is a youth organisation, for boys and girls aged from 8 to 18 years, which provides cadet members with leadership and life skills while encouraging interest and participation in aviation as a career or hobby.
+The Australian Air League is a not-for-profit volunteer run youth organisation, for boys and girls aged from 8 to 18 years, which provides cadet members with leadership and life skills while encouraging interest and participation in aviation as a career or hobby.

 Cadets attend Squadron parade nights once a week, where they take part in a variety of activities including ceremonial drill, team building, physical training, model aircraft, First Aid, camp craft, aviation theory and navigation – with opportunities from time to time to experience flight simulators, air field visits, aviation events, aircraft inspections and flight experiences.

 Adult volunteer officers are uniformed members who supervise the cadets and coordinate the squadron’s activities – frequently with the opportunity to participate in airfield site visits, gliding, trainee flights and other exciting experiences at the same time.
 No previous aviation experience is necessary as training is provided by the Air League.
 All that is required is enthusiasm, dedication and an interest in aviation and youth development.